akang943578/java-bard-api/README.md

 ```

 You can also implement your own translator by implementing the interface `IBardTranslator` and pass it to the builder.

+### Get more example codes

+You can get more example codes in [BardClientTest.java](src/test/java/com/api/bard/BardClientTest.java)

 <br><br>